grapestone5321/Kaggle-Live-Coding/README.md

 ### 52. Making text sound old-timey with transformers (Python)! | Kaggle

+Join Kaggle data scientist Rachael live as she works on data science projects!

+This week we're going to start on a project to make current English sound a little more like early Modern English (think Shakespeare) with transformers.

 ### 53. Analyzing survey results with R | Kaggle

 ### 54. Text-Based Dashboards | Kaggle